 - Expanding the base thickness of plastic convey sacks from 40 microns to 50 microns.

-- Obligation of neighborhood bodies Rural territories are brought under the standards since plastic has arrived at provincial regions too.
-The gram sabhas have been given obligation of usage.
+- The obligation of neighbourhood bodies Rural territories are brought under the standards since plastic has arrived at provincial regions too.
+The gram sabhas have been given the obligation of usage.

-- Expanded Producer Responsibility Earlier, EPR was left to the attentiveness of the neighborhood bodies.
+- Expanded Producer Responsibility Earlier, EPR was left to the attentiveness of the neighbourhood bodies.
 First time, the makers and brand proprietors have been made answerable for gathering waste created from their items.

 - Record Keeping Producers are to track their sellers to whom they have provided crude materials for assembling.
-This is to control assembling of these items in chaotic division.
+This is to control the assembling of these items in the chaotic division.

-- Obligation of waste generator All institutional generators of plastic waste will isolate and store the waste created by them as per the Rules, and handover isolated squanders to approved waste removal offices.
+- The obligation of waste generator All institutional generators of plastic waste will isolate and store the waste created by them as per the Rules, and handover isolated squanders to approved waste removal offices.

 - Duty of road sellers and retailers Not to give such convey packs or fine would be forced.
-Just the enlisted retailers on installment of an enrollment expense to nearby bodies would be permitted to give out plastic convey sacks on charge.
+Just the enlisted retailers on the instalment of an enrollment expense to nearby bodies would be permitted to give out plastic convey sacks on charge.

 - To advance the utilization of plastic for street development or vitality recuperation.